AustenLowder2002/Message-Board/README.md

     * To accomplish this goal it uses a mix of database writing, asynchronous calls, and websockets.
     * The reason for the choice in websockets was to decrease the amount of strain on the server while still providing that peer-to-peer feel -- A.K.A live updates.
+    * In typical environment you would seperate pages into routes.
+With this project being so small I found it unnecessary to do.